RaitaroH/adl/README.md

 ### Features

 + fetch currently watching anime from your account;
-+ option to change account used by trackma
++ option to change account used by trackma;
 + option to update local list;
 + select multiple anime to be watched in sequence;
 + watch any episode from the anime chosen, default is the next episode;